vkeiper/HVAC_Wifi_Ctl_ESP32/README.md

-# HVAC_Wifi_Control
+# HVAC_Wifi_Ctl_ESP32
-Wireless control of a window AC using the ESP8266 devkit, SSR's and PTC temp sensors.
+Wireless control of a window AC using the ESP32 devkit, SSR's and PTC temp sensors.